 Even the best resistance bands may not look like anything, but as a matter of fact, they can get you seriously fit at home.
-Yes, contorting your body parts into an oversized elastic band might not sound like the most sophisticated way to a good workout, but resistance bands offer more than meets the muscle.
+Yes, contorting your body parts into an oversized elastic band might not sound like the most sophisticated way to do a good workout, but resistance bands offer more than meets the muscle.

-Designed for strength training, these stretch bands are made from durable, rubber-like materials, with the strongest ones able to challenge even the henchest gym rats.
+Designed for strength training, these stretch bands are made from durable, rubber-like materials, with the strongest ones able to challenge even the most hench gym rats.
 The more force you exert with resistance bands, the more the band will stretch, so it's a little like upping weights without the hassle of swapping sweaty dumbbells or kettlebells.